For media following Georgia, nail-biting and lots of numbers

 His colleague Hannity said Loeffler and Perdue “are standing in the way of a radical left agenda that would actively work to strip away pretty much all of President Trump’s achievements.”

-Eventually, the coverage turned into a waiting game for lagging numbers from the Democratic stronghold of DeKalb County.
+Eventually, the coverage turned into a waiting game for lagging numbers from DeKalb County, a Democratic stronghold that decisively shifted the numbers.
+Pockets of uncounted votes remained, however, leading most news organizations to judge the races too early to call.